gjbex/Best-practices-for-scientific-computing/docs/deployment.md

 If the Poetry configuration file is under version control, this approach also helps you to share your development environment among team members.

+### R

+RStudio has support for creating and managing R development projects, but from the command line, you can also use [`usethis`](https://github.com/r-lib/usethis), which interactively guides you through the initialization and setup of a project.